cpswarm/StageSimulationManager/README.md

 *  **stageManager.bndrun**
    There is a run descriptor file `stageManager.bndrun` with the following `-runproperties:` instruction for configuring the launching environment:

-   To set individual System properties with the -D option to pass the command line parameters to override the properties listed in the `-runproperties:` when running the manager,
+   To set individual System properties with the `-D` option to pass the command line parameters to override the properties listed in the `-runproperties:` when running the manager,

    for example:
-   > java -D<Property\_Name>=<Real\_Value> -jar stageManager.jar
+   > java -Dverbosity=0 -jar stageManager.jar
    ``` bash
    -runproperties: \
         org.eclipse.jetty.util.log.class=org.eclipse.jetty.util.log.StdErrLog,\